 The TXVECTOR parameter UPLINK_FLAG is not present for HE trigger-based PPDUs.

+25.11.3 BEAM_CHANGE

 The TXVECTOR parameter BEAM_CHANGE of an HE SU PPDU, HE extended range SU PPDU shall be set to 1 if the number of spatial streams is greater(#Ed) than 2 or the PPDU is the first PPDU in a TXOP.(#2517)

+25.11.3 BSS_COLOR

 The BSS Color is an identifier of the BSS and is used to assist a receiving STA in identifying the BSS from which a PPDU originates so that the STA can use the channel access rules as described in 25.9 (Spatial reuse operation)(#2338) or reduce power consumption as described in 25.15.1 (Intra-PPDU power save for HE non-AP STAs).

 …